Maharashtra: Language

-The Mumbai metropolitan area is home to migrants from all over India, and so Hindi is a common language.
-Many other languages are spoken in Mumbai including Tamil, Telugu, Konkani, Kannada, Sindhi, Punjabi, Bengali, Tulu to name a few.
+The Mumbai metropolitan area is home to migrants from all over India.
+In Mumbai, a wide range of languages are spoken, including Gujarati, Telugu, Tamil, Konkani, Kannada, Sindhi, Punjabi, Bengali, Tulu, and many more.

 Governance and administration

 The state is governed through a parliamentary system of representative democracy, a feature the state shares with other Indian states.
-Maharashtra is one of the seven states in India where the state legislature is bicameral, comprising the Vidhan Sabha (Legislative Assembly) and the Vidhan Parishad (Legislative Council).
+Maharashtra is one of the six states in India where the state legislature is bicameral, comprising the Vidhan Sabha (Legislative Assembly) and the Vidhan Parishad (Legislative Council).
 The legislature, the Maharashtra Legislative Assembly, consists of elected members and special office bearers such as the Speaker and Deputy Speaker, who are elected by the members.
 The Legislative Assembly consists of 288 members who are elected for five-year terms unless the Assembly is dissolved before to the completion of the term.
 The Legislative Council is a permanent body of 78 members with one-third (33 members) retiring every two years.
-The state has 48 seats in the Lok Sabha, or the lower chamber of the Indian Parliament, and 19 seats in the Rajya Sabha, or the upper chamber of the Indian Parliament.
+Maharashtra is the second most important state in terms of political representation in the Lok Sabha, or the lower chamber of the Indian Parliament with 48 seats which is next only to Uttar Pradesh which has the highest number of seats than any other Indian state with 80 seats.
+Maharashtra also has 19 seats in the Rajya Sabha, or the upper chamber of the Indian Parliament.

 The government of Maharashtra is a democratically elected body in India with the Governor as its constitutional head who is appointed by the President of India for a five-year term.
-The leader of the party or coalition with a majority in the Legislative Assembly is appointed as the Chief Minister by the Governor, and the Council of Ministers are appointed by the Governor on the advice of the Chief Minister.
-The governor remains a ceremonial head of the state, while the Chief Minister and his council are responsible for day-to-day government functions.
+The leader of the party or coalition with a majority in the Legislative Assembly is appointed as the chief minister by the governor, and the Council of Ministers are appointed by the governor on the advice of the chief minister.
+The governor remains a ceremonial head of the state, while the chief minister and his council are responsible for day-to-day government functions.
 The council of ministers consists of Cabinet Ministers and Ministers of State (MoS).
 The Secretariat headed by the Chief Secretary assists the council of ministers.
 The Chief Secretary is also the administrative head of the government.
 Each government department is headed by a Minister, who is assisted by an Additional Chief Secretary or a Principal Secretary, who is usually an officer of the Indian Administrative Service, the Additional Chief Secretary/Principal Secretary serves as the administrative head of the department they are assigned to.
 Each department also has officers of the rank of Secretary, Special Secretary, Joint Secretary, etc. assisting the Minister and the Additional Chief Secretary/Principal Secretary.